MartynasGit/password-generator/README.md

 Website made with react and boostrap.

-Website is used to generate password up to 50 numbers in lenght.
+Website is used to generate password up to 50 numbers in length.

 Your password can be made from upercase letters , lowercase letters, symbols and numbers.